 Myth 10: Companies That Sold Asbestos Didn't Know of its Dangers

 Maybe some, but most companies knew of the dangers (and still know of the dangers) and continued to sell it.
 Some even went so far as to hide information relating to the dangers of asbestos so that they could continue to make money for decades.
 They put millions of lives at risk in favor of corporate profit.
 Some of the evidence that Serling & Abramson has collected representing asbestos victims since 1975 has shown company knowledge of the hazards of exposure to asbestos going back to the 1920’s and 1930’s.
-Click here to read some of the correspondence between some of the asbestos manufactures.
+Read some of the correspondence between asbestos manufacturers here.